 How to create custom resources dictionary

-The custom resources dictionary allows to customize or localize some of the run-time message contents.
+The custom resources dictionary allows to modify or translate to another language some of the default messages in compiled workbook.

 The custom resources dictionary is a text file encoded in UTF-8.
 It contains some of text resources which are used in compiled EXE file to show messages.